rust-lang/rfcs/text/3323-restrictions.md

 then the invariant would be violated, as there are only 24 hours in a day (numbered 0–23).
 Given that the invariant is not enforced by the type system, it cannot be enforced at all in this case.
-As a result, we have no choice but to disallow `struct` expressions for types with `mut`-restricted fields.
+As a result, we have no choice but to disallow `struct` expressions for types with `mut`-restricted fields, in scopes where any fields are `mut`-restricted.
 This applies even when [functional update syntax][fru-syntax] is used, as invariants can rely on the value of other fields.

 [fru-syntax]: https://doc.rust-lang.org/stable/reference/expressions/struct-expr.html#functional-update-syntax